stajichlab/PHYling/README.md

 phyling filter -I align -o filtered_align -n 20 -t 16
 ```

-VeryFastTree will be used to build a tree for all markers and the toverr will be computed on these trees.
+FastTree will be used to build a tree for all markers and the toverr will be computed on these trees.
 A file `treeness.tsv`
 recording the toverr of all markers and the symlinks to the mfa of these selected markers will be output.

 ### Build tree from multiple sequence alignment results

 Finally, we can run the tree module, use the multiple sequence alignment results to build a phylogenetic tree.
 By default, it uses
 the _consensus tree_ strategy (conclude the majority of trees which was built upon each single gene) but you can choose to use
 _concatenated alignment_ strategy by specifying `-c/--concat`.
-Currently, 3 methods (VeryFastTree, RAxML-NG and IQ-TREE) are
+Currently, 3 methods (FastTree, RAxML-NG and IQ-TREE) are
 available for tree building.
-You can choose your own preferred method by specifying `-M/--method`. (default is VeryFastTree) See
+You can choose your own preferred method by specifying `-M/--method`. (default is FastTree) See
 all the options with `phyling tree --help`.

 ```